hafsahfreeaccount/Hangman/README.md

 ### **User Profile 2**
 #### David KitKat
-An 18 year-old male who is a business student and likes to relax, playing in-between university classes and study sessions for his personal satisfaction.
+An 18 year-old male college student who likes to relax, playing in-between college classes and study sessions for his personal satisfaction.
 He would like the game to let users compete with each other.
 He is a typical browser user, that skims through content quickly in order to get a sense of the big picture.
 He prefers a website that gets to the point and locks in on interesting and eye-catching website features as well as being an expert user and knows how to navigate his way around.

 ## **Functional Specifications**